Santirinconn/Superstore-profitability-analysis/README.md

 - Monitor profit margins by sub-category
 - Implement controlled pricing strategies
 - Reduce reliance on aggressive discounting to drive sales

 ---

+## ⚠️ Limitations

+- Analysis is limited to available data (no cost breakdown or customer behavior data)
+- Results focus primarily on discount impact

+---